seung-bin99/seung-bin99/README.md

 - Hi, there 👋
-- 👀 I’m interested in Data Analysis & Machine Learning
+- 👀 I’m interested in Data Analysis & model development.
-- 🌱 I’m currently learning Pytorch
+- 🌱 I'm a prospective graduate of statistics major